Great Vancouver Fire

 The Great Vancouver Fire destroyed most of the newly incorporated city of Vancouver, British Columbia, Canada, on June 13, 1886.
-It started as two land clearing fires to the west of the city.
-The first fire was further away from the city and was clearing land for the roundhouse of the terminus of the Canadian Pacific Railway.
+It started as two land-clearing fires to the west of the city.
+The first fire was farther away from the city and was clearing land for the roundhouse of the terminus of the Canadian Pacific Railway.
 The second fire was clearing land to extend the city to the west.
-The Great Fire occurred shortly after the township of Granville was incorporated into the City of Vancouver.
+The Great Fire occurred shortly after the township of Granville had been incorporated into the City of Vancouver in April 1886.